adrn/gala/docs/install.rst

 Cloning, Building, Installing
 =============================

-The latest development version of gary can be cloned from `GitHub <https://github.com/>`_ using ``git``::
+The latest development version of gala can be cloned from `GitHub <https://github.com/>`_ using ``git``::

-   git clone git://github.com/adrn/gary.git
+   git clone git://github.com/adrn/gala.git

 To build the project (from the root of the source tree, e.g., inside the cloned ``gary`` directory)::